 - Smooth tires help prevent damage or ruts to manicured lawns.
 They’re not well suited to mowing on hills or slopes due to lack of traction.

-The average tractor and lawn riding mower weigh in at 470 pounds, and the engine accounts for 18 to 25 percent of its total weight.
+Tractors and lawn riding mowers weigh around 500 pounds on average, and the engine accounts for 18 to 25 percent of their total weight.
 More powerful mowers may tip the scale at up to 600 pounds, while lightweight electric models can weigh as few as 400 pounds.

 Electric mowers are the lightest type of mower.
 The lack of a heavy internal combustion engine significantly reduces weight.